ONTARIO MUNICIPAL ELECTION

 There will be no paper ballot.

-If access to a telephone or internet connection is unavailable to you, a Voter Help Centre will be provided by your municipality with telephone and internet access during the voting period.
-Contact your municipality for Voter Help Centre locations and dates and times of operation.
+If access to a telephone or internet connection is unavailable to you, a Voter Help Centre will be provided at the Municipal office with telephone and internet access during the voting period.

 Proof of identity and residence is required in the following instances: